nathanwoulfe/Plumber-2/README.md

 Plumber will always have a free version.
 It still requires a valid license, but comes at no cost.
 The free version does have some restrictions on features and functionality (5 group maximum, some advanced features disabled), but those aside, is still a full-featured solution and will be perfect for smaller, less complex implementations.

-Paid licenses come in three variants:
-- Basic: &euro;15/month subscription.
-All features, 10 group limit.
-- Pro: &euro;25/month subscription.
-All features, no restrictions.
-- One-off: &euro;900 one-time payment.
+The paid license is a one-off, &euro;900 one-time payment.
 All features, no restrictions, no ongoing cost.

-Subscriptions and payment information are managed by Stripe.
-Licenses are generated from the Workflow section in the Umbraco backoffice.

 There's a whole lot more boring stuff in the [EULA](EULA.md).